google/tachometer/README.md

 "Continue where you left off" startup setting, because tachometer does not expect to find any existing tabs.

-For example, using the standard location of the default user profile on macOS (note that the final `/Default` path component is *not* included):
+For example, using the standard location of the default user profile on macOS:

 ```json
 {